open-contracting/ocdskit/docs/cli/schema.rst

 mapping-sheet
 -------------

 Generates a spreadsheet with all field paths in a JSON Schema.
-It works with at least:

-* Open Contracting Data Standard (OCDS)
-* Open Contracting for Infrastructure Data Standard (OC4IDS)
-* Beneficial Ownership Data Standard (BODS)
-* Social Investment Data Lab Specification (SEDL)

 Required arguments: